The 20 Best Pancreatic Islet Cell Tumor Doctors Near Me in Maryland, US

 Skip Viragh Outpatient Cancer Center

 Marina Baretti, MD, is an assistant professor at Johns Hopkins University School of Medicine and the Jiasheng Chair in Hepato-Biliary Cancer Research.
 She also serves as Co-Director of the Liver and Biliary Cancer Multidisciplinary Clinic at the Sidney Kimmel Comprehensive Cancer Center (SKCCC).
 Dr. Baretti received her medical degree from the University of Pisa in Italy.
 She completed her internal medicine residency and oncology fellowship at University of Milan.
 She then went on and completed her Postdoctoral and Medical Oncology Fellowship at Johns Hopkins University, Baltimore, Maryland.
 She is deeply engaged in bridging the gap between laboratory discoveries and clinical application, working closely with laboratory-based scientists to accelerate the development of novel therapeutic strategies.
 Her academic research is centered on the development of novel agents in hepatobiliary cancers, with particular interest in combinatorial approaches of immunotherapies.
 She is currently the principal investigator on multiple clinical trials in FLC, HCC and cholangiocarcinoma at Johns Hopkins University, collaborating closely with laboratory-based researchers to move laboratory findings into patients.
 Through her work, Dr. Baretti strives to improve outcomes for patients with rare GI cancers by identifying innovative therapies that are informed by a deeper understanding of tumor biology and the tumor microenvironment.
 Dr. Baretti was the recipient of the 2018 American Society of Clinical Oncology Young Investigator Award.
 Dr. Baretti was also awarded with the 2020 Career Development Award for the MD Anderson Cancer Center’s pancreatic cancer NCI Specialized Programs of Research Excellence (SPORE).
 Dr. Baretti is rated as an Experienced provider by MediFind in the treatment of Pancreatic Islet Cell Tumor.
-Her top areas of expertise are Fibrolamellar Carcinoma, Cholangiocarcinoma (Bile Duct Cancer), Liver Cancer, and Pancreatic Cancer.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Fibrolamellar Carcinoma, Cholangiocarcinoma (Bile Duct Cancer), Liver Cancer, and Pancreatic Cancer.

-Sandy Kotiah is an Oncologist and a Hematologist in Baltimore, Maryland.
+Sandy Kotiah is a Hematologist practicing medicine in Baltimore, Maryland.
 Dr. Kotiah is rated as an Advanced provider by MediFind in the treatment of Pancreatic Islet Cell Tumor.
-Her top areas of expertise are Neuroendocrine Tumor, Paget Disease of the Breast, Anemia, Colorectal Cancer, and Bone Marrow Aspiration.
-Dr. Kotiah is currently accepting new patients.
+She is also highly rated in 42 other conditions, according to our data.
+Her clinical expertise encompasses Neuroendocrine Tumor, Paget Disease of the Breast, Anemia, Lynch Syndrome, and Bone Marrow Aspiration.

-Naeem Newman is a Surgical Oncologist and a General Surgeon in Annapolis, Maryland.
+Naeem Newman is a General Surgeon practicing medicine in Annapolis, Maryland.
 Dr. Newman is rated as an Advanced provider by MediFind in the treatment of Pancreatic Islet Cell Tumor.
-His top areas of expertise are Colorectal Cancer, Familial Colorectal Cancer, Familial Pancreatic Cancer, Hernia Surgery, and Hepatectomy.
-Dr. Newman is currently accepting new patients.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Colorectal Cancer, Familial Colorectal Cancer, Familial Pancreatic Cancer, Hernia Surgery, and Hepatectomy.